ChrisSuess/Project-Xbow/README.md

 ## Using Xbow

 Xbow currently makes use of Amazon Web Services (AWS).
-If you have never run AWS from the command line an additional configuration step is necessary
+If you have never run AWS from the command line an additional configuration step is necessary.
+If this is already setup you can ignore this step!

    1. Make the directory: "/home/$USER/.aws/"
    2. Create a file:  "credentials"